 With this in mind, one can interpret the life of Aborigines with nature.
 The Aborigines believe and they hold a large degree of responsibility to their surroundings.
 Ecocritic Lynn Whites in the book, The Historical Roots of our Ecologic Crisis suggests it as "a link between religion and the environment".
-The opening line of the novel sayshad drifted far from the dawn.
+The opening line of the novel saysof the ghosts - an unfriendly land where trees and plants, insects and serpents, animals, and humans wither and suffer.
+(1)

+Once, Morning Star had shifted from its course and had drifted far from the dawn.
 It continued to shine, continued to be a beacon, but became not the harbinger of the morning, of the light, but a marker of the density of the night which has overtaken us.
 It illuminates our misery and tugs our souls far from day.
-Our spirits roam the realm of the ghosts - an unfriendly land where trees and plants, insects and serpents, animals, and humans wither and suffer.
-(1)
+Our spirits roam the realm